Call of Duty websites:

 Quantitative

-internal Persona creation for out-of-game experiences
+New internal Persona creations for out-of-game experiences

-clarity of terminology and in-game features, discoverability on the site, and ease of use for website features
+Site-wide clarity of terminology and in-game features, discoverability on the site, and ease of use for website features

 Qualitative